Albert Diamond

 Deployment: 9/18/1917 from Hoboken, New Jersey aboard RMS Carmania

-Action: Co M 9th Infantry, which fought in the Battle of Belleau Wood from June 1-26, 1918, during which time Sergeant/Corporal Albert Diamond was killed.
+Action: Co M 9th Infantry, which fought in the Battle of Belleau Wood from June 1-26, 1918, during which time Corporal or Sergeant Albert Diamond was killed.
 No additional military information found.

-Next of Kin: Miss Minnie Diamond, sister, c/o Dr. S. Peiser, 5000 Woodland Ave., Cleveland, OH, which was the location of the Jewish Orphan Asylum.
+Next of Kin: Miss Minnie Diamond, sister, c/o Dr. S. Peiser [see below], 5000 Woodland Ave., Cleveland, OH, which was the location of the Jewish Orphan Asylum.

 Father: Isaac Diamond, married 1896 but no additional information found; Mother: Esther Muffson Diamond (1871-1936), a widow in 1910, employed as a nurse, and living as a boarder at a home on E. 29th St. in Cleveland, buried at Chesed Shel Emeth Cemetery, Cleveland, OH; Siblings: Minnie Diamond Blumenstock (1899-1977), at age 20 in 1920 living with her mother and working as a stenographer, married at age 20 on 11/28/1920 to Clifford Blumenstock, appears to have had no children, buried Mayfield Cemetery, Cleveland, OH.
 Sibling list may be incomplete.